The Market at Serendipity is no longer open on Sundays.

 -Health and Wellness Products and Services.

-Scroll to the bottom of this page for license and permit resources.
+Scroll down this page for license and permit resources.

 Each vendor manages their stall and sets their form of payment.
 We encourage all our guests to bring cash in case alternate payment options are unavailable.